Sam31551/Undergraduate_Dissertation/README.md

 # Researching publicly available data to identify key characteristics of Europe’s most powerful football teams

-## Basic Overview
+## Project Overview

-This analysis will consider data from Europe's top 5 leagues to build, optimize and test a predictive model to identify the key characteristics of Europe's most powerful football teams.
-A team's strength/power is represented by their squad's transfer value.
-This analysis will provide suggestions that allow clubs to take steps that can increase their squad's strength.
+This project aims to analyse publicly available data from Europe's top 5 leagues to build, optimize and test predictive models to identify the key characteristics of Europe's most powerful football teams.
+A team's strength is represented by their squad's transfer value.
+The goal of this analysis is to offer actionable insights that clubs can take to increase their squad's strength and competitiveness.

+## Objectives
+-**Data Analysis**: Analyse data from Europe’s top 5 football leagues (England, France, Germany, Italy, Spain).
+-**Predictive Modeling**: Build machine learning models to predict a football team's strength based on a variety of features.
+-**Optimization**: Use model tuning techniques to improve predictive accuracy and assess the most important features contributing to a team's transfer value.
+-**Feature Importance**: Identify the key features that contribute most significantly to a team's strength.

 ## Installation and Set-Up